ishifoev/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - [Ismoil Shifoev]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [Jan 23, Sunday, 2022].

 ## Log

-### R1D1
+### R1D1: Jan 23, 2022

-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+**Todays Progress**: Working with two numbers sum.
+I spend time in AlgoExpert to find solution with sum numbers with targetsum.
+You need to check out and write function take non empty array of distinct integer represensting a target sum.

-### R1D2
+**Thoughts**: I think I feel good about starting my path for 100 days code chalenge.
+Sometimes you need motivation to start your journey, I am glad that I am starting.